k2view-academy/K2View-Academy/community/webinars/Webinar_Summary.md

 <img src="images/devComm.png" style="zoom: 67%;" />

-### Next DevCom Webinar is coming soon!
+### Next DevCom Webinar is coming on September 14th!

-Stay tuned for the next Development Community Webinar to take place after the summer vacations season!
+Stay tuned for the next Developer Community Webinar that will take place after the summer vacations season!